Alternating Medicines to Treat a Fever in Children Older than 6 Months

 How do I compare fluoride vs. fluoride-free options if I have sensitivity or enamel wear?

-Fluoride is best for strengthening enamel. nHAp may help with sensitivity.
+Fluoride is best for strengthening enamel and cavity prevention. nHAp may help with sensitivity and enamel repair.
 Some people benefit from using both in a balanced routine.
+Talk to your dentist about what's right for your specific needs.

 Are whitening toothpastes safe to use with fluoride or fluoride-free products?